Pylons/pyramid/docs/narr/views.rst

 View Configuration: Mapping Views to URLs
 -----------------------------------------

-View "configuration" may be performed in one of two ways: by adding declarations to your :term:`application registry` (ZCML) or by using the ``@bfg_view`` decorator.
-Both methods are explained below.
+:term:`View configuration` may be performed in one of three ways: by using the :meth:`repoze.bfg.configuration.Configurator.add_view` method, by adding ``view`` declarations using :term:`ZCML` or by using the :class:`repoze.bfg.view.bfg_view` decorator.
+Each method is explained below.

 .. _mapping_views_to_urls_using_zcml_section:

 View Configuration Via ZCML
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may associate a view with a URL by adding information to your
+You may associate a view with a URL by adding ``view`` declarations
-:term:`application registry` via :term:`ZCML` in your
+via :term:`ZCML` in a ``configure.zcml`` file.
+An example of a view
-``configure.zcml`` file using a ``view`` declaration.
+declaration in ZCML is as follows:

 .. code-block:: xml
    :linenos: